-Sleep apnea may increase the risk of adverse pregnancy outcomesJune 13th, 2011 in Sleep apnea
+Sleep apnea may increase the risk of adverse pregnancy outcomesJune 13, 2011 in Medicine & Health / Sleep apnea

 Sleep apnea is associated with an increased risk of adverse pregnancy outcomes, suggests a research abstract that will be presented Monday, June 13, in Minneapolis, Minn., at SLEEP 2011, the 25th Anniversary Meeting of the Associated Professional Sleep Societies LLC (APSS).

 Results show that women with severe sleep apnea had the highest incidence of adverse pregnancy outcomes.
 This increased prevalence was principally driven by a higher incidence of gestational diabetes and early preterm birth.